stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

  - Use a font that adds to your aesthetic!
 I used monospace for a pixel-y, retro look.
  - Add hover effects (like scaling images or adjusting opacity) for interactivity without extra JavaScript.
  - Balance strong backgrounds with high-contrast text for readability.
-Knowing that my text wouldn't stand out on the background image I created in Canva, I created a "box" with CSS properties so that my paragraph can sit on a contrasting background.
+Knowing that my paragraph text wouldn't stand out on the background image I made in Canva, I created a "box" with CSS properties so that my paragraph can sit on a contrasting background.

 ## 👾 4.
 Add JavaScript Button Interaction